Who Benefits From Implementation of Electronic Health Records? What are these Benefits?

 Harnessing the power of digital technologies in an ambulatory setting will transform the practice by improving the flow of information in an increasingly dispersed healthcare paradigm.
 One of the benefits of EHR is that this digital transformation has been improving the way we deliver patient care – and how we’re compensated for it.

-Specific Benefits of EHR for Ambulatory Settings
+Specific Advantages of Electronic Health Records for Ambulatory Settings

 Understanding the specific benefits of EHR in the ambulatory practice requires a shift in thinking about how information is communicated today.
 Digital technology has transformed how we work and what we do at our leisure.
 The Internet (a.k.a. cloud) has transformed every industry from government and healthcare to banking, higher education – and everything in between.